determined-ai/determined/docs/training/apis-howto/overview.rst

-###############
+#####################
- Training APIs
+ Training API Guides
-###############
+#####################

-This section describes how to use the training APIs and contains the API reference information.
+The Training API Guides describe how to use the Determined training APIs.
+Each API guide contains a link to its corresponding API reference.

 Determined leverages specific APIs for each Deep Learning framework.
-In general, users convert their existing training code by subclassing a Trial class and implementing methods that advertise components of the user's model - e.g., model architecture, data loader, optimizer, learning rate scheduler, callbacks, etc. This is called the Trial definition and by structuring their code in this way, Determined is able to run the training loop and provide advanced training and model management capabilities.
+In general, you convert your existing training code by subclassing a Trial class and implementing methods that advertise components of your model - e.g., model architecture, data loader, optimizer, learning rate scheduler, callbacks, etc. This is called the Trial definition.
+With the code structured in this way, Determined is able to run the training loop and provide advanced training and model management capabilities.

-Once users' model code are ported to Determined's APIs, they can use an :doc:`experiment configuration </reference/reference-training/experiment-config-reference>` to configure how Determined should train the model - e.g., multi-GPU, hyperparameter search, etc.
+Once your model code is ported to a Determined API, you can use an :doc:`experiment configuration </reference/reference-training/experiment-config-reference>` to tell Determined how to train the model - e.g., multi-GPU, hyperparameter search, etc.

-If you have existing model code that you'd like to train with Determined, continue to one of the API docs below depending on your ML Framework.
+If you have existing model code that you'd like to train with Determined, choose one of the following Training API Guides, depending on your ML Framework:

--  :doc:`/training/apis-howto/api-core/overview`
+-  :doc:`/training/apis-howto/api-core-ug`
 -  :doc:`/training/apis-howto/api-pytorch-ug`
 -  :doc:`/training/apis-howto/api-pytorch-lightning-ug`
 -  :doc:`/training/apis-howto/api-keras-ug`
 -  :doc:`/training/apis-howto/deepspeed/overview`

-If you'd like a review of implementing the Determined APIs on simple models, please take a look at our :doc:`Tutorials </tutorials/pytorch-mnist-tutorial>`.
-Or, if you'd like to build off of an existing model that already runs on Determined, take a look at our :doc:`examples
+If you'd like to review how to implement the Determined APIs on simple models, visit our :doc:`Tutorials </tutorials/pytorch-mnist-tutorial>`.
+Or, if you'd like to build off of an existing model that already runs on Determined, visit our :doc:`examples
 </example-solutions/examples>` to see if the model you'd like to train is already available.

 ********************